Public services in Toronto: Education

 Most students from Toronto receive their primary and secondary education via the public school system, operated by school boards funded by the province via provincial income tax and federal financial transfers to the provincial government.
 The Toronto District School Board (TDSB) is a public secular English-first language school board.
 TDSB is the city's largest public school board in the country, operating 451 public schools and 102 secondary or high schools.
 Other public school boards in Toronto include the Toronto Catholic District School Board (TCDSB), a separate English-first language school board; Conseil scolaire Viamonde (CSV), a secular French-first language school board; and Conseil scolaire catholique MonAvenir, a separate French-first language school board.
 In addition to schools operated by public school boards, the city is also home to a number of private schools.

 There are five diploma-granting community colleges in Toronto: Seneca College, Humber College, Centennial College, Sheridan College and George Brown College.
 The Royal Conservatory of Music, which includes The Glenn Gould School, is a major music school located in downtown.
 The Canadian Film Centre is a film, television and new media training institute founded by filmmaker Norman Jewison.

 The University of Toronto, established in 1827, is a leading public research institution and a worldwide leader in biomedical research.
 York University, is another public university located in Toronto, houses the largest law library in the Commonwealth of Nations.
 Other public universities located in Toronto include OCAD University, Toronto Metropolitan University, and the University of Guelph-Humber.
 The latter institution was established between the University of Guelph and Humber College.
 Humber College is a local college based in Toronto, with the University of Guelph located within the Golden Horseshoe.

 The city operates an extensive library network.
-The Toronto Public Library is the largest public library system in Canada and the second busiest (by number of visits) in the world after the Hong Kong Public Library.
+The Toronto Public Library is the largest public library system in Canada and the second busiest (by number of visits) in the world after the Hong Kong Public Libraries.